-Complex carbohydrates, like starchy vegetables, legumes, and whole grains, contain fiber and starch.
+Complex carbohydrates such as starchy vegetables, legumes, and whole grains, contain fiber and starch.

-Fiber is indigestible and is not broken down into simple sugars like starch or sugar, so it helps prevent a sudden spike in blood sugar levels[*].
+Fiber is indigestible and is not broken down into simple sugars like starch, so it helps prevent a sudden spike in blood sugar levels[*].
 That’s why you typically track your net carbs (total carbohydrates – total fiber = net carbohydrates) on keto.

 However, just because a food contains fiber, it doesn’t make it keto-friendly.

-Even though whole grain pasta contains more fiber, vitamins, and minerals than white pasta, it’s not any healthier or keto-friendly.
+Even though whole-grain pasta contains more fiber, vitamins, and minerals than white pasta, it’s not more keto-friendly.

-Whole grain pasta ranks 48 on the glycemic index, just one point below white pasta[*].
-Even with the additional fiber, it’s simply too carb-heavy.
+Whole-grain pasta ranks 48 on the glycemic index, just one point below white pasta[*].
+Even with the additional fiber, the amount of carbs is still way too high.

-While the carb count of both white and wheat pasta are too high to be considered keto friendly, there are plenty of low carb alternatives to satisfy your cravings.
+While the carb count of both white and wheat pasta are too high to be keto-friendly, there are plenty of low-carb alternatives to satisfy your cravings.

-- Spaghetti squash: Spaghetti squash ranks with cauliflower as one of the most versatile vegetables in existence.
-Try spaghetti squash for all your favorite Italian dishes, including angel hair topped with marinara, pasta carbonara, or topped with chicken parmesan.
+- Spaghetti squash: This yellow-orange squash ranks with cauliflower as one of the most versatile vegetables in existence.
+Try spaghetti squash for all your favorite Italian dishes, including angel hair topped with marinara, pasta carbonara, or simply bake it and top with chicken parmesan.

-- Zoodles: Zoodles or zucchini noodles, are easily made using a zucchini and a spiralizer.
+- Zoodles: Also known as zucchini noodles, zoodles are easily made with a spiralizer.
 Spiralize your zucchini, then pat dry with a paper towel to extract any excess moisture.
 Toss your zoodles in a pan for 30 seconds to achieve an al dente pasta, while two minutes will provide a softer texture.

-- Miracle noodles: Miracle noodles, or shirataki noodles, are carb-free, calorie free, gluten-free, and vegan.
-Made up of 97% water, shirataki noodles make an excellent base for pad thai and other Asian-fusion dishes.
+- Miracle noodles: Miracle noodles, or shirataki noodles, are carb-free, calorie-free, gluten-free, and vegan.
+Made up of 97% water, shirataki noodles make an excellent base for pad thai and other Asian-inspired dishes.

-In reality, complex carbs like whole grain pasta still rank too high on the glycemic index to be considered keto-friendly.
-Actually, whole grain pasta spikes your blood sugar almost as much as white pasta.
+Complex carbs like whole-grain pasta still have a high glycemic index.
+As it turns out, whole-grain pasta spikes your blood sugar almost as much as white pasta.